emerycp/loot-console-logger/README.md

 or when you just want to see the loot logged in your message box.

 ## Features
-- Log monsters drop in the message box
+- Log drops in the message box
-- Ability to ignore items
+- Ability to ignore items from drop
 - Ability to ignore monsters drop
-- Highligh set items
+- Highlight set items
 - Customizable loot highlight message

 ## Screenshots